rjmcbain/express-views-lesson/readme.md

 Expand on this application by doing the following:

-- Create a footer as a separate partial and render it in the layout.ejs file
+- Create a footer as a separate partial and render it in the layout.ejs file, the same way we added the form partial
   - In the footer add in "Candies ©"
 - Add a link to an update page to each candy on your `/candies` page, with the `link_to` helper\*
   - This link should go to `edit/<candy_id>`, and should say "Update"